 Every Eagle deserves blame for this deplorable performance.
 I’m going to go have a drink, or two, or five.

-Topics: Eagles Lose To Raiders
+Tags: Eagles Lose To Raiders